xuejinT/2D-graphics-library/README.md

 # 2D-graphics-library
 This is a package for generating basic computer graphics.
-Including rotation, gradient, Clipping etc.
+Including rotation, gradient, Clipping etc. Everyhting is in C++.